BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_15.md

 Head to the Lost Castle.
 All the way at the top, you'll get a chance to battle **Rotom**!

 Fly to West Gearen and go talk to Gabriel at the West Gearen power plant.
 Follow him left, up, and up to get access to a room where you can change Rotom's form!
-You'll also get another *Somnium Mall Stamp*!
+You'll also get another *Somniam Mall Stamp*!

 ## Missing Children 2

 If you've completed all the steps of the *Missing Children* quest with Ana and Dylan so far, make your way to GDC.
-Make your way to the underground and enter Dylan's house.
+Make your way to the Underground.
+On the right side, you'll now be able to find:

+**ZCell 137: The Underground**

+!img("zcell137.png")

+Enter Dylan's house.

 **Relationship Point Choices**:
 - Sorry...! (+2 Particia, +2 Dylan)